joeshull/what_the_fish_betta/README.md

 **[Image Processing][b]:**

-		a.
-Convert all images to grayscale and resize to 33x33px.
-		b.
-Convert to integer array and flatten to vector **[Image EDA][c]:**
+		Convert all images to grayscale, resize to 33x33px, convert to integer array, and flatten to vector **[Image EDA][c]:**

-		a.
-Understand the parameters of a grayscale image and
-		b.
-How the classifier will use the probability distributions of each feature **[Logistic Regression Training][d]**
+		Understand the parameters of a grayscale image and how the classifier will see the distributions of each feature **[Logistic Regression Training][d]**

 		Fit SKLearn's Logistic Regressor with 1500 Fish/Non-Fish labeled images.
 **[Classification Results][e]**

-		A report on the results on a holdout set of 500 images.
+		Report the results on a holdout set of 500 images.

 Now that we have a high-level view of the plan, let's dive in! (don't worry, these fish don't bite).